altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 ```

 ## Use Cases
-You may of course mix and match both modi operandi of TestActorRef as suits your test needs:
+You may of course mix and match both modi operandi of `TestActorRef` as suits your test needs:

-    one common use case is setting up the actor into a specific internal state before sending the test message
+- One common use case is setting up the actor into a specific internal state before sending the test message.
-    another is to verify correct internal state transitions after having sent the test message
+- Another is to verify correct internal state transitions after having sent the test message.

 Feel free to experiment with the possibilities, and if you find useful patterns,
-- don’t hesitate to let the Akka forums know about them!
+- Don’t hesitate to let the Akka forums know about them!
 - Who knows, common operations might even be worked into nice DSLs.